-Saphan Sarasin is the first bridge built that linked Phuket Island to the mainland of Phang Nga Province.
-Named after a Thai Chinese politician (the Sarasin family has been a wealthy clan involved in Thailand business and politics since the 19th century) this 700m bridge was built in 1967 to replace the ferry which was then the only connection to the mainland.
+Sarasin Bridge was the first bridge built that linked Phuket Island to Phang Nga Province on Mainland Thailand.
+Named after a Thai-Chinese politician (the Sarasin family has been a wealthy clan involved in Thailand business and politics since the 19th century), this 700-metre bridge was built in 1967 to replace the ferry which was then the only connection to the mainland.

-Tourism development and the increase of road traffic (over 10,000 new cars were bought in Phuket in 2012!) forced authorities to build a new and larger bridge right next to Sarasin Bridge.
-Thepkasattri Bridge (named after the airport road) was completed in 2011.
-Sarasin Bridge was then transformed into a touristic attraction; a pedestrian bridge where to enjoy sunset and sea breeze.
+Tourism development and the increase of road traffic forced authorities to build a new and larger bridge right next to Sarasin Bridge.
+Thepkasattri Bridge (named after the long road down the middle of Phuket, which the bridge is a continuation of) was completed in 2011.
+Sarasin Bridge was then transformed into a tourist attraction – a pedestrian bridge where you can enjoy the sunset and sea breeze.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park